OSC/ood-documentation/source/infrastructure/ood-portal-generator/configuration.rst

 =============

 Relying on the default build is fine for a demo deployment, but it is not recommended for a production environment.
-Options can be configured by including a file called ``config.yml`` with your configuration settings in the root directory before running :program:`rake`.
+Options can be configured by default under the file :file:`/etc/ood/config/ood_portal.yml`.

 This project includes a good starting configuration file that you can use:

 .. code-block:: sh

-   cp config.default.yml config.yml
+   sudo cp share/ood_portal_example.yml /etc/ood/config/ood_portal.yml

 All the default options are listed in this configuration file.
 Feel free to read it through before continuing on.